Denver Colorado

 The female spirits of Kara Kenoche and Marianne Weaver

-Staff of the inn, former residents and visitors have actually seen a young female apparition in the Valentine Room, in the hallway and on the stairs.
+Staff of the inn, former residents, and visitors have seen a young female apparition in the Valentine Room, in the hallway and on the stairs.

-These two spirits have also made their presence known when they are not visible, in their Valentine Room, on the central stairs and in the hallway that runs by their room.
+These two spirits have also made their presence known when they are not visible, in the Valentine Room, on the central stairs, and in the hallway that runs by their room.

-We interviewed a young couple who stayed at Lumber Baron Inn the same night we did.
+We interviewed a young couple who stayed at the Lumber Baron Inn the same night we did.
 They told me that they heard strange noises, felt unexplained cold spots and chills, and were a bit uncomfortable about it.
-It is always a bit scary when a person does realize for the first time that yes indeed, spirits are real.
+It is always a bit scary for a person when they realize for the first time that yes indeed, spirits are real.
 There is an unseen world around us.

 As we came up the central stairs to our room, I felt slightly dizzy and tingly, the sign I get when spirits are present and watching.

-According to Kirk Mitchell’s cold case article in the Denver Post mentioned above, the owner, Walter Keller had an encounter with a spirit one night when he was in the hallway space between The Honeymoon Suite and The Valentine Suite, squatting down as he cut tile for a shower, in 1993.
+According to Kirk Mitchell’s cold case article in the Denver Post, the owner, Walter Keller, had an encounter with a spirit one night in 1993 when he was in the hallway space between The Honeymoon Suite and The Valentine Suite, squatting down as he cut tile for a shower.

-Walter was interviewed by Denver Post reporter, El Ashanti Jefferson.
-He told her of his experience.
-Walter felt an unseen presence, standing over him, watching him work.
+Walter was interviewed by Denver Post reporter El Ashanti Jefferson.
+He told her that he felt an unseen presence, standing over him, watching him work.
 When Walter turned around to see, no one was there, but he felt a frozen gust of wind which made the hairs on his neck stand up.
 There was no reasonable explanation for this frozen gust of wind.

 A female apparition, sometimes dressed as a flapper